rachel997/personal-portfolio/README.md

 ## Legal

 Design was created by [https://themeforest.net/user/quomodotheme](https://themeforest.net/user/quomodotheme) and I have a licence to use it on my website.
-You can use and modify my code under the Apache License 2.0 but remember that regarding the licence for the design I cannot resell, redistribute, or sublicense the design project itself.
+You can use and modify my code under the GNU General Public License but remember that regarding the licence for the design I cannot resell, redistribute, or sublicense the design project itself.